 What are your terms & conditions?

-Otherwise, I will need you to sign the quotation with the agreed price and return it to me before work can begin.
-I can only begin work when I receive this back, so if this is delayed, the project may be delayed.
+I can only begin work when I receive payment, so if this is delayed, the project may be delayed.

 Sometimes during work, the scope can change.
 This happens naturally during the course of a project.
 But if the amount of work changes, the price will too, that’s only fair.